Skip to content

 How Each AI Platform Decides What to Recommend

 Not all AI platforms work the same way, and the data reveals just how dramatically they diverge.
-BrightEdge found a 62% disagreement rate across platforms: ask the same brand-recommendation question to ChatGPT, Claude, Gemini, and Perplexity, and nearly two-thirds of the time they will name different brands.
+Platforms disagree with each other far more than most teams expect across platforms: ask the same brand-recommendation question to ChatGPT, Claude, Gemini, and Perplexity, and nearly two-thirds of the time they will name different brands.
 The overlap is even thinner than it looks.
 AirOps confirmed that only 11% of domains cited by ChatGPT also appear in Perplexity’s citations.
 This is not one game with a single leaderboard.
 It is four distinct arenas, each governed by its own retrieval logic, source preferences, and trust signals.
 A brand that dominates in Gemini can be completely absent from Perplexity, and vice versa.

 AI platform comparison for brand optimization (2026).
 Sources: BrightEdge, Seer Interactive, Yext, Profound, OpenAI, Anthropic, Google, Perplexity.